scozv/blog/README.md

-Read the blog, not me.
+Read the blog, not me :)

 Credits: